eyspahn/OnlineHateSpeech/README.md

 ## Practical Application

-I can see two potential use cases in production.
+I can see two potential use cases in production:

-	• Pre-screen comments
-	The model could run on comments after they're submitted but before they're published.
+- **Pre-screen comments** The model could run on comments after they're submitted but before they're published.
 It could flag potentially inflammatory comments, and prevent a hateful comment from being posting until approved by a human moderator.

-	• Iconize a recent history of hateful comments Alternatively, this could provide a public label.
+- **Iconize a recent history of hateful comments** Alternatively, this could provide a public label.
 A user's avatar color could change, or have letters superimposed on it, in response to the model predicting hateful speech.
 A user could have an indication of hating women, for example, and other users of the site could easily identify this user as hating women, and choose to weight the hateful user's comments accordingly.
 This would require less human moderation, but may have unintended consequences, such as hateful users finding each other via their hateful labels.